RubixML/HAR/README.md

 ```

 ### Next Steps
-Now that you've completed this tutorial on classifying human activity using a Softmax Classifier, see if you can acheive better results by fine-tuning some of the hyper-parameters.
-See how much dimensionality redution effects the final accuracy of the estimator by removing Gaussian Random Projector from the pipeline.
+Now that you've completed this tutorial on classifying human activity using a Softmax Classifier, see if you can achieve better results by fine-tuning some of the hyper-parameters.
+See how much dimensionality reduction effects the final accuracy of the estimator by removing Gaussian Random Projector from the pipeline.
 Are there other dimensionality reduction techniques that work better?

 ## Original Dataset
 Contact: Jorge L. Reyes-Ortiz(1,2), Davide Anguita(1), Alessandro Ghio(1), Luca Oneto(1) and Xavier Parra(2) Institutions: 1 - Smartlab - Non-Linear Complex Systems Laboratory DITEN - University  degli Studi di Genova, Genoa (I-16145), Italy.
 2 - CETpD - Technical Research Centre for Dependency Care and Autonomous Living Polytechnic University of Catalonia (BarcelonaTech).
 Vilanova i la Geltrú (08800), Spain activityrecognition '@' smartlab.ws